score-spec/docs/content/en/docs/Get started/_index.md

 ## Develop your Score spec

-To use compose a Score Specification file, you'll do the following:
+To compose a Score Specification file, you'll do the following:

 - Scope: identify containers, resources, and services needed for your infrastructure.
 - Compose: compose your resources into the Score Specification file.